austinglaser/2015_spring/concurrent/project/README.txt

 Here's my current progress on the project.
 I've spent a lot of time learning about C's stdatomic types and methods, and some more time in devising a good test suite and in attempting to use abstraction efficiently.

-My hashtable is almost complete, but there are a couple outstanding issues that I'm combatting:
+My hashtable is almost complete, but there is an outstanding issue that I'm combatting:

 - Resizing has some race conditions that can occur if a new sentinel node is inserted and then removed while the resizing is taking place, but before the hash width has been updated
-- Memory management is not yet well implemented.
-My plan is to store references to all allocated memory, and then free them when the entire structure is deconstructed.
-Doing so in a concurrent, lock-free manner without chasing my tail with more memory management problems isn't particularly easy, though -- I'm still struggling conceptually with how to accomplish this.

 A note on C's atomics: